-A key element of rail planning will be in developing transport hub management plans for those stations across the network that will play a significant role in the Games, either as access stations for the venues themselves or at interchange stations where significant numbers of additional passengers are expected.
+A key element of rail planning will be in developing station management plans for those stations across the network that will play a significant role in the Games, either as access stations for the venues themselves or at interchange stations where significant numbers of additional passengers are expected.
 This will be particularly critical at stations that have not been designed to cope with large flows of passengers, but that will be expected to do so during Games time.
 These plans will include a review of response and maintenance arrangements for any element critical to a station's accessibility, as well as reviewing contingency arrangements in the event of such an asset failing.
-They will also cover the entire transport operation at each transport hub, with the aim of facilitating efficient and easy interchange between rail and other transport modes.